-It feels good to see around in the food world; the innovations that keeps happening.
-I am myself not that innovative but looking at them, I derive inspirations & ideas!
-Spending my life majorly in Kolkata; sweets did not get cooked at home; desserts were in the making, in form of payesh & pithe-puli.
-Kolkata sells end varieties of sweets at every nook & corner; hence Bengali Homes in Kolkata need not spend hours doing a roshogolla or sandesh.
+It feels good to see innovations in the food world.
+I am myself not that innovative but looking at them, I derive inspirations, ideas!
+Spending mostly in Kolkata; sweets were not cooked in our home; desserts were made, payesh, pithe-puli.
+Kolkata sells variety sweets at every nook & corner; hence Bengali Homes in Kolkata need not spend hours doing roshogolla, sandesh.
 At least, our home did not!
-It is after landing into this tropical island, I have learnt to prepare sandesh & roshogolla.
-The sole BENGALI STYLE SWEET shop here does not attract me much; though when I am to buy, I buy from there.
-Almost all the Indian Restaurants & Eateries sell Jilipi, Amriti & Golapjam; also some Southern Indian speciality sweets.
-Mustafa Centre gets air flown frozen non-Bengali kinds of sweets which I stopped buying for years now.
-Bengalis of West Bengal is fond of freshly made COTTAGE CHEESE / PANEER made sweets more than other varieties.
-Kolkata definitely has cut down on the sugar level, yet I cannot have more than one, even my most favourite variety.
-I have learnt the short cut avenues to quick & yummy sweets.
-Besides jalebi & gulabjamun, I do not like too much of sweetness in a sweet.
-I add so little sugar to the homemade roshogollas that the man revolts.
+It is after landing into this tropical island, I have learnt to prepare sandesh, roshogolla.
+The sole BENGALI STYLE SWEET shop here doesn't attract me; though when I am to buy, I buy from there.
+Almost all Indian Restaurants & Eateries sell Jilipi, Amriti & Golapjam; also some Southern Indian speciality sweets.
+Mustafa Centre gets air flown frozen non-Bengali kinds of sweets which I stopped buying for years.
+Indian Bengalis are fond of freshly made COTTAGE CHEESE / PANEER made sweets more than other varieties.
+Kolkata definitely has cut down on sugar level, yet I cannot have more than one, even my most favourite variety.
+I have learnt short cut avenues to quick & yummy sweets.
+Besides jalebi & gulabjamun, I don't like too much of sweetness in sweet.
+I add such less sugar to homemade roshogollas that man revolts.
 Our son likes all mumma made sweets.
-How to make my readers believe how much I enjoyed these INSTANTLY MADE LIGHTLY SWEET ROLLS; even the man ate two of them quietly.
+How to make my readers believe how much I enjoyed these INSTANTLY MADE LIGHTLY SWEET ROLLS; even man ate two of them quietly.
 Cristine would like too!
-How do you like their name; INSTANT ENERGY ROLLS?
+How do you like the name; INSTANT ENERGY ROLLS?

-I CAN GUESS WHY JILIPI / JALEBI; PANTUA / GULABJAMUN ARE SO UNIVERSAL!
+I CAN GUESS WHY JILIPI/JALEBI; PANTUA/GULAB JAMUN ARE UNIVERSAL!

-How many times I have read about the origin of gulabjamun & jalebi sweets; but I manage to forget about their history of origin and find them Kolkata's very own muse; if not pedigreed muses.
-Jilipi & Pantua are common man's sweet company; gulab jamun may have a class.
-Who of you Bengali or Indian readers are reading this, do not get into debates; I do not like it, neither I am well read enough to get into it!
-Both of them definitely are a gift of the muslim world.
-In Turkey itself; I was giggling getting to eat "helva" and a semolina sweet in syrup which was very much like our pantua; way less fried and softer.
-We were so fast moving in the tour that I got no chance to research more about their food.
-I ate local churros there too.
-May be a decade back I would have savoured churros; now they are too sweet to my tooth.
-Even Jilipi / the spiral fried doughnut in syrup & gulab jamun / fried dough balls in syrup are not something I can have regular, neither I am allowed to.
-Yes, I would want a plain sour yogurt with either of the two often but I am a foodie soul who is in prison.
+How many times I have read about history of origin of gulab jamun & jalebi; but I manage to forget about their origin, find them Kolkata's own muse; if not pedigreed muses.
+Jilipi, Pantua are common man's sweet company; gulab jamun may have class.
+Who of you Bengali or Indian readers are reading this, do not get into debates; I don't like it, neither I am well read enough to get into it!
+Both of them definitely are gifts of muslim world.
+In Turkey itself; I was giggling getting to eat "helva" and semolina sweet in syrup which was much like our pantua; way less fried, softer.
+We were fast moving in tour, I got no chance to research about their food.
+I ate locally made churros there too.
+May be a decade back I would have savoured churros; now they are sweet to my tooth.
+Even Jilipi, spiral fried doughnut in syrup, gulab jamun, fried dough balls in syrup are not something I can have regular, neither I am allowed to.
+Yes, I would want plain yogurt with either of the two often but I am a foodie soul who is in prison.
 Moreover, it feels sad when I think of my son, if he is getting to eat Indian sweets or not.
-He is a student; he would not visit often a lavish Indian restaurant and have the sweets.
-It is both funny and fearful to hear he stocks pudding in his dorm room.
-His mumma never fed him frozen and packaged food or desserts other than ice-cream.
+He is a student; he would not visit often a lavish Indian restaurant, have sweets.
+It is both funny, fearful to hear he stocks pudding in his dorm room.
+His mumma fed him less frozen, packaged food or desserts other than ice-cream.
 How his health would turn who knows!
 I am trapped midway!
-I cannot have too many sweet stuffs in a big amount; neither allowed to; I cannot completely do away with sweets in this home.
+I cannot have too many sweet stuffs in big amount; neither allowed to; I cannot completely do away with sweets in this home.
 Its few years, I have taken a shift from making traditional sweets and got to prepare FUSION SWEETS; which are way less of work but serves my purpose.

 WHAT IS THIS INSTANT ENERGY ROLLS?

-This definitely is a hired idea; may be the northern part of India got influenced from the western world's energy bars or may be they were already into having nuts and seeds; some parts of South Asia are into expensive nuts and seeds.
-We are from the eastern part of India; we spend on quality hilsa, prawn, aar maach, mutton, bhetki fish fillets.
-Having walnuts & cashews regular, in general was not our thing.
-These days, we have learnt to.
-Even a decade back, I did not give it a think to have pumpkin seeds or sunflower seeds.
+This is a hired idea; parts of India might have got influenced from west's energy bars, may be they were already into having nuts, seeds; some parts of South Asia are into expensive nuts, seeds.
+We belong to eastern India; we spend on hilsa, prawn, aar maach, mutton, bhetki fish fillets.
+Having dry fruits regular isn't our thing.
+These days we eat, use in cooking.
+Even a decade back, I didn't buy pumpkin seeds, sunflower seeds.
 This island has taught me.
-Because we have switched to brown sugar, I do not use white sugar regular, even my God Family's food offers changed; they get a combination of roasted dry fruits & seeds, besides fresh fruits on some days.
-Now, raisins too are not okay for me regular; the son left home, I make less of snacks for us.
-What you see in the picture is a box of raisins, cashew nuts and pumpkin seeds already offered to my God Family over a month.
-I used all the ideas derived and these VEGETARIAN INSTANT ROLLS were made using only 1 tbsp of honey!
+Because I switched to brown sugar, I don't use white sugar, even my God Family's food offers changed; they get combination of roasted dry fruits & seeds, besides fresh fruits on some days.
+Raisins too are not okay for me regular; the son left home, I make less of snacks for us.
+What you see in picture is a box of raisins, cashew nuts, pumpkin seeds already offered to my God Family over a month.
+I used all ideas derived and these VEGETARIAN INSTANT ROLLS were made using only 1 tbsp of brown sugar!

 CASHEW NUT : 1/2 SMALL TEA CUP